Mohamad-Oussayli/Interactive-Voice-Call-with-Famous-Actor/approach-whisper-gemini-elevenlabs/README.md

 * **Gradio Audio Behavior:** After recording and before clicking **Send to Maguy**, wait **2–3 seconds** for the audio widget to disappear and reappear.
 This delay is a standard Gradio rendering quirk—only once it reappears can the audio be sent correctly.

 ---

-*For questions or feedback, open an issue or contact the maintainer.*